-The Sub-Adviser's portfolio management team is comprised of Peter Algert, Chief Investment Officer and Chief Executive Officer of the Sub-Adviser, Ian Klink, Research Analyst and Portfolio Manager of the Sub-Adviser, and Bram Zeigler, Research Analyst and Portfolio Manager of the Sub-Adviser.
-Messrs.
-Algert, Klink and Zeigler are jointly and primarily responsible for the day-to-day management of the Fund's portfolio and have been since the Predecessor Fund's inception on September 30, 2015.
+The Sub-Adviser's portfolio management team is comprised of Peter M. Algert, Chief Investment Officer and Chief Executive Officer of the Sub-Adviser, and Ryan LaFond, Deputy Chief Investment Officer of the Sub-Adviser who are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Mr. Algert has been a portfolio manager since the Predecessor Fund's inception on September 30, 2015 and Mr. Lafond has been a portfolio manager of the Fund since September 28, 2023.